Batoch/ca-pa2/README.md

 ### fp12_float() (20 points)

 - The `fp12` type is a subset of the `float` type.
-Hence, all the values in `fp12` can be converted in the `float` format without any error.
+Hence, all the values in `fp12` can be converted to the `float` format without any error.
 - Again, +∞ and -∞ in `fp12` should be converted to the corresponding +∞ and -∞ in `float`, respectively. +NaN and -NaN in `fp12` should be converted to the corresponding +NaN and -NaN in `float`, respectively.
 You can use any of allowed bit patterns for NaN.
 - You can safely assume that the upper 4 bits of the `fp12`-type input are always same as its sign bit.